slonka/slonka.github.io/_posts/2018-11-25-rafting-for-fun-and-profit.md

 &nbsp;

 The state changes based on input from other nodes and time passing by.
+Here is the summary of rules:

-Every node starts in a follower state.
+1. Every node starts in a follower state.
-If it doesn't receive heartbeat from a leader then it transitions into candidate and bumps current term.
+2. If it doesn't receive heartbeat from a leader then it transitions into candidate and bumps current term.
-A candidate requests votes from it's peers and votes for himself.
+3. A candidate requests votes from it's peers and votes for himself.
-If a node gets majority of the votes it becomes a leader.
+4. If a node gets majority of the votes it becomes a leader.
-A leader must send heartbeat to other nodes to make sure they are alive.
+5. A leader must send heartbeat to other nodes to make sure they are alive.
-If a node receives heartbeat with higher term it changes it's state to follower and updates it's term.
+6. If a node receives heartbeat with higher term it changes it's state to follower and updates it's term.

 ## Implementation